DanielGibson/DanielGibson.github.io/content/post/create-portable-Linux-binaries.md

 Of course it's never so easy.
-Your application (most probably) uses further system libs, like **libGL**, **libX**\* (or the wayland equivalents) etc - and those system are most probably using libgcc or even libstdc++.
+Your application (most probably) uses further system libs, like **libGL**, **libX**\* (or the wayland equivalents) etc - and those system libs are most probably using libgcc or even libstdc++.
 The Mesa (open source graphics drivers) libGL uses libstdc++, so I'll use that to illustrate the problem (but, especially via libgcc, this problem can occur with any other system lib as well):